-The Nominator is also required, in line with the eligibility criteria outlined in the Guidance Notes, to provide the details of a HRB award where the Nominee acted as the Principal Investigator in receipt of funding from the HRB.
+The Nominator is also required, in line with the eligibility criteria outlined in the Guidance Notes, to list any HRB awards where the Nominee acted as the Principal Investigator.
 This may have been at any time during their career, but it must be directly linked to the research that resulted in the impact on policy, practice, services or the health and social care system.
-The word limit is 500 words.
+The word limit is 200 words.